grantshandy/ipgeolocate/README.md

     };
 }
 ```

-A more detailed example can be found in the example directory.
+This and more examples are found in the examples directory.

 ## Fields
 The API can get these fields about IP addresses.